 How to Use the White Mountain Guide

 The best way to plan a hike or a backpacking trip in the Whites Mountains is to consult The White Mountain Guide which contains a wealth of information not found on maps of the area.
-This includes driving instructions to hard-to-find trail heads, historical facts, search and rescue contact information, gear advice, and a wealth of information about the landmarks and views you’ll encounter when you hike along a trail.
+This includes driving instructions to hard-to-find trailheads, historical facts, search and rescue contact information, gear advice, and a wealth of information about the landmarks and views you’ll encounter when you hike along a trail.
 I often take a photo of the White Mountain Guides’ trail descriptions with my cell phone when I take hikes because they are really useful to refer to on the move, without carrying the “bible” in my backpack.

 If you’re new to the Whites or just sampling the most scenic hikes available, the guide lists suggested hikes at the beginning of each chapter.
-These are labelled and sorted by difficulty and they’re all gems.
+These are labeled and sorted by difficulty and they’re all gems.
 The guide also lists all the available campsites along the trails and explains any backcountry camping restrictions if backpacking is your thing.

-If you’re interested in hiking the White Mountain 4,000 footers or all of the New England 4,000 footers in New Hampshire, Vermont, and Maine, the White Mountain Guide provides check lists of all the peaks, trail information for climbing them, and detailed information about applying for the 4,000 footer award and patch.
+If you’re interested in hiking the White Mountain 4,000 footers or all of the New England 4,000 footers in New Hampshire, Vermont, and Maine, the White Mountain Guide provides checklists of all the peaks, trail information for climbing them, and detailed information about applying for the 4,000 footer award and patch.